 The review of proposed uses within the study area is an important aspect of the code which can be addressed more specifically in an overlay district.
-Overlay districts can build on the zoning ordinance by further restricting uses from being allowed in the area outlined by the study.
+Overlay districts can build on the zoning ordinance by further restricting or expanding uses allowed in the area outlined by the study.
 While it would not affect existing businesses, this can help to address the future uses allowed on existing zoned properties so they can be consistent with those which already exist in the study area.
-Additionally, it can help to protect the character of the area by restricting the use of incompatible features such as attention getting devices and outdoor sound amplification, as has been previously done in the County's West Broad Street Overlay District.